abdoelsayed2016/TNCR_Dataset/README.md

 ```

 ##  TNDR Dataset
 in the following Figures show the number of class in the dataset.
-Since for three classes (No lines, Partial lined merged cells, Partial lined)
+Since for three classes (No lines, Partial lined merged cells, Partial lined).
+You can download the dataset through this  <a href="https://aunedu-my.sharepoint.com/:f:/g/personal/abdelrahmanelsayed_aun_edu_eg/EgXnk6DGzN9DlYV8jaiGPRcBXPjt3xqgKjPi07DFoM5pGw?e=6CPFGZ">link</a>
 <figure>
       <figcaption>Full Lined</figcaption>
       <img src="imgs/full_lined.png" width="550"/>